projectcontour/contour/design/header-routing.md

   Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.169 Safari/537.36
   ```

+- JWT Token routing based upon claims in the token.
+Difficult currently with Envoy today (https://github.com/envoyproxy/envoy/issues/3763).

+## Issues with current v1beta1.IngressRoute Spec

+- **Delegate IngressRoute can also "look" like a root IngressRoute** (https://github.com/heptio/contour/issues/865): Currently, if I have an IngressRoute that delegates to another, it's possible that the delegated IngressRoute also references a virtualhost even though that virtualhost will be ignored
+- **Permit Insecure in multi-team environments** (https://github.com/heptio/contour/issues/864): When a TLS cert is defined on an `IngressRoute`, Contour will automatically configure Envoy to return a 301 redirect response to any insecure request.
+Users can then optionally allow insecure traffic by setting the `permitInsecure` field on a route.
+This can introduce a security risk since administrators may not want to allow users who have been delegated, to be able to serve insecure routes from a Root delegation.

 ## Goals

 - Make routing decisions can be made against following criteria: